Have you ever been so relaxed in a nice hot shower, only to be blasted by what feels like a sub zero devil water?

 Cold showers have been proven to have an amazing effect on your well being and health.
-Something as simple as rotating the temperature gage can really have a big improvement on your life.
+Something as simple as rotating the temperature gauge can really have a big improvement on your life.

 So in this article you’ll not only learn the 16 benefits of cold showers, but how to actually grow the balls to take them!